Keith Hardie (cricketer)

-Keith Millar Hardie (born 13 May 1947) is a Scottish first-class cricketer.
+Keith Millar Hardie (born 13 May 1947) is a Scottish former first-class cricketer.

-The son of John Millar Hardie, he was born in May 1974 at Larbert, Stirlingshire.
+The son of John Millar Hardie, he was born in May 1947, at Larbert, Stirlingshire.
 He was educated there at Larbert High School.
 A club cricketer for Stenhousemuir Cricket Club, Hardie made his debut for Scotland in first-class cricket against Ireland at Edinburgh in 1966.
 He played first-class cricket for Scotland until 1976, making ten appearances.
 Playing as an all-rounder in the Scottish side, Hardie scored 158 runs at an average of 22.57; he made one half century, a score of 65 not out against Ireland in his final first-class match.
 As a slow left-arm orthodox bowler, he took 35 wickets at a bowling average of 17.88, with best figures of 4 for 23.
 His brother, Brian, had a lengthy career in county cricket with Essex.